 Any student who believes s/he has been or is the victim of bullying, hazing, or other aggressive behavior should immediately report the situation to the Principal or assistant principal.
 The student may also report concerns to a teacher or counselor who will be responsible for notifying the appropriate administrator or Board official.
 Complaints against the building principal should be filed with the Superintendent.
-Complaints against the Board President.
+Complaints against the Superintendent should be filed with the Board President.